Note about the download:

 - Remove the CLR support (optional).

-Right click the References in the DLL project in the solution explorer.
+MuPDFLib project in the solution explorer.
 From the popped-up context menu, select the Add Reference command, which will open a dialog.
 In that dialog, check the checkbox besides libmupdf, libresources and libthirdparty.

-Creating the definition file of DLL functions
+Creating the Definition File of DLL Functions

-Fortunately, the developers of SumatraPDF created a Python script to generate that def file for us.
+MuPDF) created a Python script to generate that def file for us.
 You can copy the script file from the repository of SumatraPDF and place it in the scripts folder where you store the source code of

 Having the def file generated, we can start compiling the DLL file.

-You may encounter a
+You may encounter a few

 If you don't have Python and you don't want to install it, you may have to manually edit the def file with a code editor, or program your own application to generate the def file.